-In order to remediate this deficiency, during the fourth quarter of 2017 the Company initiated a full review and evaluation of key processes and procedures, and completion of documentation that can be monitored and tested independently.
-Management expects the remediation through testing activities to be completed in 2018 or 2019.
+During the fourth quarter of 2017 the Company initiated a full review and evaluation of key processes and procedures, and completion of documentation that can be monitored and tested independently.
+The documentation process has been completed and initial testing has commenced.
+Management expects the remediation of the current material weakness through testing activities to be completed in between the fourth quarter of 2018 and the year ending December 31, 2019.

-If the remedial measures described above are insufficient to address the identified material weaknesses or are not implemented effectively, or additional deficiencies arise in the future, material misstatements in our interim or annual financial statements may occur in the future.
-Among other things, any unremediated material weaknesses could result in material post-closing adjustments in future financial statements.
+If the remedial measures described above are insufficient to address the identified material weakness or are not implemented effectively, or additional deficiencies arise in the future, material misstatements in our interim or annual financial statements may occur in the future.
+Among other things, any unremediated material weakness could result in material post-closing adjustments in future financial statements.